 Municipal development started in 1903 with a health committee, in 1923 this became a village council and finally achieved municipal status in 1959.

 Nylstroom Reformed church There are a few, driving down the main road I spotted this church tower looking over the roofs and said 'there is a nice church' and off we went to have a look at it.
 It is the church of the reformed congregation Waterberg.
 Its very pleasing to look at and it was designed by Gerard Moerdyke, the architect of the Voortrekker monument in Pretoria.
+He was actually born here in Nylstroom on 4-3-1890.
 The cornerstone was laid in 1929.
 In case the reader gets confused about the Gereformeerde Kerk (Reformed church) and the Nederduits Gereformeerde Kerk (Dutch Reformed Church), the Wikipedia website: Reformed Churches n South Africa explains it.
 There are more churches in town, we just couldn't get to them all.
 A notable one is another Reformed church on the other side of the road from the NG church.
 That one has to wait for a visit until next time.

 There was a concentration camp during the Boer War, where the very old, the woman and children were interned to remove the support base for the boers fighting in the field.
 544 lives were lost, mainly because of the unhygienic conditions in the camp.